Sudip84/directFerriesAutomation-Playwright-/README.md

-# directFerriesAutomation
+# **directFerriesAutomation**

-Playwright Test Automation - Setup & Usage Guide
+## **Playwright Test Automation - Setup & Usage Guide**

-Prerequisites:
+### **Prerequisites**
-Before running the Playwright tests, make sure you have Node.js installed on your machine.
+Before running the Playwright tests, make sure you have **Node.js** installed on your machine.

-Download and install Node.js from nodejs.org.
+- Download and install Node.js from [nodejs.org](https://nodejs.org/).

-Verify installation by running: node -v npm -v
+- Verify the installation by running the following commands in your terminal:x node -v npm -v

-Installation:
+### **Installation**
-Run the following command to install the necessary dependencies:
+Run the following commands to install the necessary dependencies:

 npm install
 npx playwright install

-Run Tests Directly in the Terminal
+### **Run Tests Directly in the Terminal**
-To execute tests in headed mode (without opening the browser):

-npm run test
+To execute tests in headed mode (with the browser visible), use the following command: npm run test
-This command will run all test cases in the configured browser and run parallelly.

-Run Tests in a Specific Browser
+### **Run Tests in a Specific Browser**
-To execute tests in a specific browser like Chrome, Firefox, or WebKit:
+To execute tests in a specific browser, such as Chrome, Firefox, or WebKit, use one of the following commands:

+For Chrome:
 npm run test-chrome

+For WebKit:
 npx run test-webkit

-Viewing Test Execution Videos and Report:
+### **Viewing Test Execution Videos and Report**
-To open html report :
+To open the HTML report after running the tests, execute the following command:

-run command :  npm run report
+npm run report

-The recorded test execution videos also attach with html report
+This command will generate and open the test execution report.
+The recorded test execution videos will be attached to the HTML report.

-The recorded test execution videos can be found inside the test-results/ directory.
+The recorded test execution videos can also be found inside the test-results/ directory.